Thai Traditional Massage Sen Lines

 - Traditional Alternative as Complimentary Sciences: The Case of Indo-Tibetan Medicine: Joseph J. Loizzo and Leslie J. Blackhall.
 The Journal of Alternative and Complementary Medicine.
 Fall 1998, 4(3): 311-319. doi:10.1089/acm.1998.4.3-311.

-- Study on meridian tropism of medicinal property theory for Chinese medicines by supramolecular chemistry
+- Study on the meridian tropism of medicinal property theory for Chinese medicines by supramolecular chemistry

 - Acupuncture Meridian of Traditional Chinese Medical Science: An auxiliary Respiratory System.